How do I exchange digital currencies?

 ▪ Convert a volatile cryptocurrency into stablecoin in order to reduce exposure to market fluctuations.

-▪ Switching from one asset to another to invest a new project ( ltc ) .
+▪ Switching from one asset to another to invest in a new project ( ltc ) .

 ▪ Transitioning between cryptocurrency and fiat currency: an on-ramp allows you to buy cryptocurrencies with euros or dollars, while an off-ramp allows you to resell your digital assets to recover funds in a bank account.

-▪ Rebalance your asset allocation via a crypto-to-crypto exchange .
+▪ Rebalance your asset allocation via a cryptocurrency-to-cryptocurrency exchange .

 The tools you use (CEX, DEX, external services) will primarily change: